Top 10 Must Follow Data Trends in 2022

 10. Automated Data Cleaning

-Many duplicate data with no structure or format, inaccurate data, and lots of data redundancy.
+Many duplicate data with no structure or format, inaccurate data, and lots of data redundancy have to cleaned from public cloud. .
 As a result, the data retrieval operation is slowed.
 It means a direct loss of time and money for enterprises, which might be in the millions on a large scale.

 Many academics and businesses are looking for ways to automate data cleansing and scrubbing to improve big data analytics and gain more trustworthy insights.
-AI & MI will play a significant role in data cleaning automation.
+AI & MI will play a significant role in data cleaning automation using analytics tools.

 The data science and AI developments mentioned in this article will help you understand the market’s new core aims, including automation, accessibility, and intuition.
 Data science will continue to be a hot topic in the coming years.

 In 2022, companies who successfully extract meaningful insights from data will be able to innovate faster and strategy more effectively.
 Deep learning, along with natural language processing, is just one of the technologies arising from the development of Data Science.
 It has benefited the development of machine learning to attain artificial intelligence in general.